-Statutory Goals Supported by Adoption Services: Goal # 2 - Self Sufficiency Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation Adult Protective Services are designed to prevent or remedy neglect, abuse, or exploitation of persons aged 18 and over who lack the physical or mental capacity to provide for their daily needs.
+Statutory Goals Supported by Adoption Services:

+Adult Protective Services are designed to prevent or remedy neglect, abuse, or exploitation of persons aged 18 and over who lack the physical or mental capacity to provide for their daily needs.
 Services include: evaluation of the clients' needs; referral for emergency services and shelter; counseling clients, relatives, surrogates, payees and/or guardians; arranging alternate living arrangements; petitioning the court for guardianship; and, as a last resort, serving as court-appointed guardian(s) of the person.
 Services may be provided regardless of income.
 Service is provided to vulnerable adults who are unable to protect their own interest, health, safety or welfare.
-No fee is charged.
+No fee is charged for Adult Protective Services.

-Statutory Goals Supported by Adult Protective Services: Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation

-The Certified Adult Residential Environments (C.A.R.E.) program is designed to provide protective housing for adults with mental illnesses and functional disabilities, including persons with AIDS, in order to prevent institutionalization and homelessness.
+Statutory Goals Supported by Adult Protective Services: Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation The Certified Adult Residential Environments (C.A.R.E.) program is designed to provide protective housing for adults with mental illnesses and functional disabilities, including persons with AIDS, in order to prevent institutionalization and homelessness.
 Services include: development and supervision of protective homes; placement review; client counseling; and case management services.
 Client resources beyond a personal needs allowance are used to offset the cost of care.